How to Navigate a Coffee Label

 That’s why, as we update the design of each of our bag labels, we focus on emphasizing the variables that directly affect the flavors you’ll likely experience in that final cup—if you’re here wondering what each of those variables are and what they mean, get ready for a full breakdown!

-In this week’s Alma-nac blog, we’ll be walking through what each piece of information on our coffee labels actually are, how they individually affect the flavor of your final cup, and then breaking down the process behind our design that helps translate this information to those that may not be reading this blog post!
+In this week’s Alma-nac blog, we’ll be walking through what each piece of information on our coffee labels actually is, how it individually affects the flavor of your final cup, and then breaking down the process behind our design that helps translate this information to those that may not be reading this blog post!

 The Big Three: Roast Name, Roast Profile, and Coffee Processing